 Step 5

-Click on the name and install the application by admin.
+Click on the name and install the application by the admin.
 Once you install the Profit.co application, it will be seen in the left menu.

 Azure customer Support